Retro-Commodore/RCEU2215-C64-Cartridge-Horizontal-Adapter/README.md

 # Cartridge horizontal adapter
-Cartrdige vertical to horizontal adapter, i.e. for C128DCR and 1541 Ultimate
+Cartridge vertical to horizontal adapter, i.e. for C128DCR and 1541 Ultimate

 This is an adapter I created for my Commodore 128 DCR and 1541 Ultimate 2(+).